Installing & Setting up the Symfony Framework

 When working collaboratively in a Symfony application, it's uncommon to create a new Symfony application as explained in the previous sections.
 Instead, someone else has already created and submitted it to a shared repository.

-It's recommended to not submit some files (parameters.yml)
+It's recommended to not submit some files (

-vendor/, cache, logs) to the repository, so you'll have to do
+cache, logs) to the repository, so you'll have to do the following when

-# clone the project to download its contents $ cd projects/ $ git clone ... # make Composer install the project's dependencies into vendor/ $ cd my_project_name/ $ composer install # now Composer will ask you for the values of any undefined parameter $ ...
+# clone the project to download its contents $ cd projects/ $ git clone ... # make Composer install the project's dependencies into vendor/ $ cd my-project/ $ composer install

 Go Deeper with Setup¶